cosmos/cosmos-sdk/docs/spec/slashing/state.md

 Slashing periods are indexed in the store as follows:

-- SlashingPeriod: ` 0x03 | ValTendermintAddr -> amino(slashingPeriod) `
+- SlashingPeriod: ` 0x03 | ValTendermintAddr | StartHeight -> amino(slashingPeriod) `

-This allows us to look up slashing period by validator address, the only lookup necessary.
+This allows us to look up slashing period by validator address, the only lookup necessary, and iterate over start height to efficiently retrieve the most recent slashing period(s) or those beginning after a given height.

 ```go
 type SlashingPeriod struct {